 The webinars will be led by Aaron Lacey, leader of Thompson Coburn’s Higher Education practice, host of the firm’s popular Higher Education Webinar Series, and editorial director of REGucation, the firm’s higher education law and policy blog.
 In 2018, Aaron served the U.S. Department of Education as one of 17 primary negotiators charged with creating the new BDR rule.
 The Department appointed Aaron to represent and negotiate on behalf of general counsels, attorneys, and compliance officers at institutions of higher education nationwide.

 The live presentation of this webinar was approved for 1.8 hours of general CLE credit in Missouri and 1.5 hours general CLE credit in California and Illinois.
-If you are interested in receiving credit for watching the recorded presentation, please click here.
+CLE credit is no longer available for this recording.

 *Please note that this is a 90-minute webinar